BROOKLYN, NY – A pedestrian was injured when a basket used to catch falling debris fell from an elevated platform on Sunday.

 - Types of injuries and property damage caused by the accident

-The attorneys at Oresky & Associates PLLC have over 25 years of experience helping those who’ve been hurt in accidents involving debris in New York.
+The attorneys at Oresky & Associates PLLC have over 30 years of experience helping those who’ve been hurt in accidents involving debris in New York.
 We know how MTA claims work and we will put our skills and experience to work for you.
-Take the first step and call us at 781-993-9999 or reach out to us online to schedule your 100% free and confidential case evaluation.
+If you need legal assistance, contact the Bronx personal injury lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: